-Charles M. C. Lee is the Moghadam Family Professor and Professor of Accounting at the Graduate School of Business (GSB), Stanford University.
+Charles M. C. Lee is the Moghadam Family Professor of Management at the Graduate School of Business (GSB), Stanford University.
 He is also a Senior Academic Fellow of the Asian Bureau of Financial and Economic Research (ABFER), and Co-Founder of Nipun Capital, LLC, a San Francisco based asset management firm focused on Asian equities.

 From 2004 to July 2008, Dr. Lee was Managing Director at Barclays Global Investors (BGI; now Blackrock).
 As the firm’s Global Head of Equity Research and Co-Head of North America Active Equities, he led BGI’s world-wide active equity research team and was jointly responsible for its North American active equity business.
 During his tenure, the firm had over $300 Billion USD in active equity strategies.
 He joined Stanford GSB as a Visiting Professor in July 2008 while continuing to serve as a Senior Consultant to BGI, and became a full-time faculty member in July 2009.

 Professor Lee is former Editor or Associate Editor of numerous academic journals in Accounting and Finance, including: the Accounting Review, Journal of Finance, Management Science, Journal of Accounting Research, Journal of Accounting and Economics, Review of Accounting Studies, and the Financial Analysts Journal.